broklyn777/markdownnextjsblog/posts/html-version-history.md

 ### HTML 5:

 HTML 5 Now A standard version and secondly More Popular On Earth.
-HTML 5 Give Lots Of Tags Help To Browser Understand Text Format and Secondly Build Unique beautiful Website Design.
+HTML 5 Give Lots Of tagsxxx Help To Browser Understand Text Format and Secondly Build Unique beautiful Website Design.

 ---